Please take a good look at the FAQ below before contacting us. Of course, you can always contact us at firstname.lastname@example.org

 I forgot to get a bus ticket, what should I do?

 Please go back to the Registration store and checkout with a bus ticket so we have you on the list!
-Click on "Register" and add the bus tickets you need to your cart - one from NYC to the Retreat, and one back from the Retreat to NYC.
+Go back to "Register" and add the bus tickets you need to your cart.

 Do you have bottled water?